 Some Brompton models have a rack and dynamo lights, but our tip is to opt for the cheaper, lighter ‘L’ type, plus the front luggage and optional battery lighting set.
 If you can afford it, the L-X option is lighter still.

 Although designed and produced in England, the Brompton has also been built under licence by Neobike in Taiwan for sale in the Pacific rim countries, but this agreement has long been terminated and production wound up.
 Strangely, if you see a Brompton carrying a Union Jack flag, it will either be one of these early pattern machines, or a more recent pirated copy.
 It will almost certainly be made in Taiwan or China!
 Other manufacturers – notably Oyama and Merc – have tried to copy the Brompton, but the results are usually a bit laughable and Brompton has taken legal action to have them destroyed.
 Recently, reviews elsewhere have questioned the Brompton’s place at the top of the pile, and it’s true that in the last few years the Brompton’s meticulous engineering evolution seems to have been replaced by lifestyle accessories and PR guff, but the bike remains fundamentally in a different league to everything else.
-The spec of the titanium bikes has recently been downgraded, which is a real shame, and several recent engineering projects – such as the power-assisted Brompton – have come to nothing, but titanium bits and bobs are now being produced by a Bronpton offshoot in Sheffield, and the electric project is back on track.
+The spec of the titanium bikes has recently been downgraded, which is a real shame, and several recent engineering projects have come to nothing, but titanium bits and bobs are now being produced by a Brompton offshoot in Sheffield, and the electric project is back on track and due for release in early 2018 (we have an exclusive road-test in A to B 117).
 It’s fundamentally such a superb product, we can see no viable challengers for the foreseeable future.
 More recently, the ‘H’ type bars were introduced for taller people for whom the bike could feel a bit tiddly.

 Beware of imitations – see Merc in the ‘Dead & Buried’ section below!